nolanlawson/css-talk-2022/markdown.md

 ???

 How does this work in the DOM tree?
-Well basically, the browser keeps a little Bloom filter hash on each node of its parents' tag name, IDs, and classes.
+Well basically, the browser keeps a little Bloom filter hash on each node of its ancestors' tag name, IDs, and classes.

 This means that if we're on `div`, and we want to figure out if `.foo` is an ancestor, then we don't have to walk up the tree – we know